MunteanuAndreiStefan/JavaLab3P1/README.md

   selected assets: Car1, Car2, House 1

     Create an object-oriented model of the problem.
-You should have at least the following classes Building, Vehicle, Jewel, extending the superclass Item.
+You should have at least the following classes Model.Building, Model.Vehicle, Model.Jewel, extending the superclass Model.Item.
     Create the interface Asset, describing only the items that have the computeProfit method.
     Create all the objects given in the example.

-      Building h1 = new Building("House 1", 27, 9);
+      Model.Building h1 = new Model.Building("House 1", 27, 9);
-      Vehicle c1 = new Vehicle("Car 1", 8, 4);
+      Model.Vehicle c1 = new Model.Vehicle("Car 1", 8, 4);
       . ..

     Create the AssetManager class that will contain a set of items.
 Display all the items sorted by their names.